 Every day the world buzzes a little louder with the hype of conversational marketing.
-Blogs and online magazines encourage you to make your own chatbot to bring your customer service or lead generation to the 21st century.
+Blogs, online magazines, and persuasive bot statistics encourage you to make your own chatbot to bring your customer service or lead generation to the 21st century.
 But how?!
 How to create a chatbot?
 Did someone give a course to all humanity but forgot to invite you?

 You are no programmer.
 Nor are you a corporation with a fat budget to play around with futuristic concepts of artificial intelligence and natural language processing.

 You have to take care of your business, your customers, your potential customers.

 So what?
 Should you just give up on all the incredible conversational bot benefits everybody talks about?

 We are here to tell you that making chatbots is no rocket science.
 You can do it.
 Better yet, give the right chatbot builder, you can do it in just a few minutes!

 We will teach you how to make a bot quickly.
 To be more precise, we will teach you how to make a friendly, personalized website chatbot your customers love – quickly 🤓 – a bot that can answer customer questions and drive qualified leads!